ac-minetest/rnd_trees/README.md

 A nice selection of materials and growth specs

+## How to install:

+Download repository as zip
+Rename folder to "rnd_trees"
+Place folder in minetest install directory -> mods

 ## How to use:

 Place one of the `rnd_trees` blocks.
 The tree will start growing immediately.